MEISTER97/AndroidStudioHW/README.md

+### Project Features:

--5 lanes and longer roads(bigger matrix)
+- Supports 5 lanes and longer roads, resulting in a larger matrix for gameplay.
--Objects and Points are moving
+- Objects and points are dynamically moving within the game environment.
--game can be reset after game have ended
+- Game can be reset after it ends, allowing for multiple play sessions.
--option in the menu are not saved(I put finish when I change to main activity) -there is an Object(ScoreData) which contain the score,Meter score and the coordinate of the player -slow mode is the same as normal/default speed
--the leaderBoard is being sort from the highest score(Not Score Meter) -there is a lot of Log Debug used for testing
--in LeaderBoard pressing on score in MeterScore will update the map location -there is a problem in tilt in y , which speed up or slow down the game but because in each tick it will call the update object, objects are moved first and then the speed change as needed
+- Options in the menu are not saved; returning to the main activity terminates the session (`finish()` method used).
+- Utilizes `ScoreData` objects to store player score, meter score, and coordinates.
+- Slow mode operates with the same mechanics as normal/default speed.
+- Leaderboard functionality sorts scores based on the highest score (not meter score).
+- Includes extensive use of `Log.d` for debugging and testing purposes.
+- Leaderboard feature allows updating map location by tapping on the score in MeterScore.
+- Issue exists with tilt in the y-axis affecting game speed adjustments during object updates.